freeshow/hdfsoverhttp/README.md

 #### Do not to build, Download an exist war file

-[release]: /blob/master/release/  "See release file list page"
+</blob/master/release/> "See release file list page"